samehkamaleldin/samehkamaleldin.github.io/_posts/2021-08-17-join_mastercard.md

 icon: briefcase
 ---

-I have started my new role as a <b> senior data scientist</b> at Mastercard Labs in Dublin, Ireland.
+I have started a <b> new role as a senior data scientist</b> at Mastercard Labs in Dublin, Ireland.